michalis0/Cloud-and-Advanced-Analytics/2. BigQuery/readme.md

 ## Goals

 * Get reacquainted with the SQL syntax to prepare you for the upcoming assignment
-* Create and query an SQLite database using Python
 * Learn how BigQuery works (data upload and exploration)
 * Strengthen SQL knowledge by querying a public dataset on BigQuery